cometurrata/connected-diaper/arduino/README.md

 ## Communication
 Default baudrate : 115200
 Serial output must be in CSV format with a timestamp in the first column.

+## Data Units
+Temperature data are expressed in degrees C.
+Humity data are expressed as relative humidity.
+Pressure data are expressed in mbar.